KwanLab/Autometa/docs/source/installation.rst

 Installation
 ============

-Currently Autometa package installation is supported by conda_ and docker_.
+Currently Autometa package installation is supported by mamba_, and docker_.
-For installation using conda, we suggest downloading miniconda_.
+For installation using mamba, download mamba from mambaforge_.

 .. attention::